Hydrogen peroxide: Use in alternative medicine

 Practitioners of alternative medicine have advocated the use of hydrogen peroxide for various conditions, including emphysema, influenza, AIDS, and in particular cancer.
-There is no evidence of effectiveness and in some cases it has proved fatal.
+Medical authorities and regulatory agencies warn that such uses are unsupported by scientific evidence and can be dangerous.
+Ingesting or injecting hydrogen peroxide, even in so-called “food-grade” concentrations, has led to serious adverse effects and fatalities.

 Both the effectiveness and safety of hydrogen peroxide therapy is scientifically questionable.
 Hydrogen peroxide is produced by the immune system, but in a carefully controlled manner.
 Cells called phagocytes engulf pathogens and then use hydrogen peroxide to destroy them.
 The peroxide is toxic to both the cell and the pathogen and so is kept within a special compartment, called a phagosome.
 Free hydrogen peroxide will damage any tissue it encounters via oxidative stress, a process that also has been proposed as a cause of cancer.

 Claims that hydrogen peroxide therapy increases cellular levels of oxygen have not been supported.
 The quantities administered would be expected to provide very little additional oxygen compared to that available from normal respiration.
 It is also difficult to raise the level of oxygen around cancer cells within a tumour, as the blood supply tends to be poor, a situation known as tumor hypoxia.

 Large oral doses of hydrogen peroxide at a 3% concentration may cause irritation and blistering to the mouth, throat, and abdomen as well as abdominal pain, vomiting, and diarrhea.
 Ingestion of hydrogen peroxide at concentrations of 35% or higher has been implicated as the cause of numerous gas embolism events resulting in hospitalisation.
 In these cases, hyperbaric oxygen therapy was used to treat the embolisms.

 Intravenous injection of hydrogen peroxide has been linked to several deaths.

 The American Cancer Society states that "there is no scientific evidence that hydrogen peroxide is a safe, effective, or useful cancer treatment."
 Furthermore, the therapy is not approved by the U.S. FDA.